Théophile Hamel: Career

+Hamel was an apprentice for the artist Antoine Plamondon (1804-1895).
+Through this experience, Hamel learned to draw and paint in a European style.
 His early portraits show a mixture of European romanticism and Canadian simplicity.
 His style gradually changed to match the taste of his clients for simple, honest, even prim portraits.

 In 1838 he painted 'Three Indian Chiefs Leading a Delegation to Quebec.
-In 1843, Hamel travelled to Europe (London, Naples, Rome, Florence, Bologna, Venice, and then north to France and Belgium).
+In 1840, Hamel opened his own art studio, but decided to continue his education abroad to improve his business as a professional artist taking commissions.
+So, in 1843, Hamel travelled to Europe (London, Naples, Rome, Florence, Bologna, Venice, and then north to France and Belgium).

 In 1846 he returned to Canada to Quebec.
 Throughout his career he travelled throughout Canada East and Canada West, painting portraits of such notables as Sir John Beverley Robinson, Denis-Benjamin Viger, Sir Allan MacNab, Louis-Joseph Papineau, John Sandfield Macdonald, and Sir Étienne Taché.
 He worked quickly, often completing a portrait in a single day.

 Hamel also painted religious pictures for various commissions, and a series of "imaginative" or "semi-imaginative" portraits of Jacques Cartier, Samuel de Champlain, Jean Talon, Montcalm, and General James Murray.
 The image of Cartier even appeared on a banknote.

 It is estimated that Hamel painted more than 2000 portraits during his lifetime.
 In 1848, he painted portraits of Robert Baldwin and Louis-Hippolyte Lafontaine.
 In 1850-1, he painted Egerton Ryerson.
 In 1853, he painted 'Madame Renaud and Her Daughters Wilhemine and Emma'.
 His painting 'L'Abbé Edouard Faucher', painted in 1855, now hangs at Eglise de Saint-Laurent, Lotbiniere.
 His painting of Sir Allan MacNab, painted in 1853, hangs in the House of Commons of Canada.